-Cloud Block Storage is a highly available, highly reliable, low-cost, and customizable network block device that can be used as a standalone and expandable disk for CVMs.
-It provides data storage at the data block level and uses a three-copy distributed mechanism to ensure data reliability.
-Cloud Block Storage provides three types of cloud disks, SSD Cloud Storage, Premium Cloud Storage and HDD Cloud Storage.
-Disk performance, features and pricing vary for all three types.
-You can select the type you need according to the requirements of your deployed applications.
+Cloud Block Storage (CBS) provides highly available, highly reliable, low-cost, and customizable network block device that can be used as a standalone and expandable disk for CVMs.
+CBS stores data at the data block level in a three-copy distributed mechanism, so as to ensure data reliability.
+CBS is classified into three types: Premium, SSD, and Enhanced SSD.
+Each type has unique performance and characteristics, and the price varies, making CBS suitable for different use cases.

-- Premium Cloud Storage: Premium Coud Storage by Tencent Cloud is a hybrid storage type.
-It provides a high-performance storage capability that approaches SSD, and uses a three-copy distributed mechanism to ensure data reliability.
-Premium Cloud Storage is suitable for mid and small-sized applications with high requirements for data reliability and standard requirements for performance, as well as for mid and small-sized relational database applications such as MySQL, SQL Server, and PostgreSQL.
+Premium Cloud Storage: Tencent Cloud Premium Cloud Storage is a hybrid storage type.
+It adopts the Cache mechanism to provide a high-performance SSD-like storage, and employs a three-copy distributed mechanism to ensure data reliability.
+Premium Cloud Storage is suitable for small and medium applications with high requirements for data reliability and general requirements for performance, such as Web/App servers, business logical processing, as well as small and medium sites.

 Maximum random IOPS does not exceed 26,000